 Ubud has a lot of great hotels.
 There are the dozen or so luxury resorts with infinity pools overlooking the jungle.
 Nice boutique hotels like Tegal Sari with funky decoration.
 If you’re looking for something really different though you have to check out Bambu Indah.
 The resort has a range of rooms including luxury tree houses and beautiful teak cottages.
 It’s one to remember.

-13. White Water Rafting on Agung River
+13. White Water Rafting on Ayung River

 14. Canyoning down the Falls